splunk/appd-centric-batch-data-link-creator/README.md

-# Node script to generate Terraform script file & external data links for an environment
+# Node script to generate Terraform script file & external data links for an olly environment

-## Name

-NodeJS script to generate terraform script file and create AppD Tier URL data links for the specified env

 ## Description

+NodeJS script to generate terraform script file and create AppD Tier URL data links for the specified olly env.

-This project contains NodeJS script file to generate terraform script file and then create AppD Tier URL data links from a csv file (/data/linkFile.csv)
+This project contains NodeJS script file to generate terraform script file and then create AppD Tier URL data links from a csv file (eg: linkFile.csv)

 linkFile.csv needs to follow the below `specific pattern`